BlueJeansAndRain/NeedJS/README.md

     // Throw exceptions when require cannot resolve a module.
 The CommonJS
     // spec states that exceptions should be thrown if a module cannot be
     // resolved.
 However, it seems like there might be cases when silently
     // failing is reasonable.
-Now exception will be thrown when a module
+No exception will be thrown when a module
     // cannot be found, if this option is true.
+    //
+    // Defaults to false.
+    //
     allowUnresolved: false,

     // Capture log messages from the Needy.Resolver.
 Defaults to ignoring log